 Would you say it’s easier to connect to the mainstream industry, or has that pipeline changed drastically for the worst?

 It’s a very comfortable spot when you look at it.
-In 2019, when I was making that decision to quit my job, I was also taking a hot second to look at the industry itself and where it was going.
+In 2019, when I decided to quit my job, I was also taking a hot second to look at the industry itself and where it was going.
 As part of my procedure to figure out my musical identity, that observation allowed me to see exactly where we “underground” producers stand and just how close the mainstream is to us.
-After getting a full view of things I feel a little indifferent towards it, but if you get the brainwork of it then it’s just like the ABC’s—but that brainwork doesn’t come without research.
+After getting a full view of things, I feel a little indifferent towards it, but if you get the brainwork of it, it’s just like the ABC’s—but that brainwork doesn’t come without research.

-The A&R’s and the labels are working off of how the current industry is set up, so if you don’t know that, you’re out bad.
-I don’t trip too much over the status of things like that, because I know there are always some connections to be made that will put you exactly where you need to be.
-Having that knowledge of moving around the underground while in the sight of the labels at the same time is what will help you swim with the sharks.
-So I won’t say that it’s been easier, but the process has changed for the better.
+The A&R’s and the labels work on how the current industry is set up, so if you don’t know that, you’re out bad.
+I don’t trip too much over the status of things like that because I know there are always some connections to be made that will put you exactly where you need to be.
+Having that knowledge of moving around the underground while in the sight of the labels simultaneously will help you swim with the sharks.
+So I won’t say that it’s been more accessible, but the process has changed for the better.
 Now, if you do the work, things will come straight to you just as they’re supposed to.